cudmore/pie/readme-web.md

 To change 'Pin' numbers, the config json files need to be manually edited.

 **DHT Temperautre/Humidity**.
-If enabled is checked, temperature and humidity will be logged to all video recording trial files at the specified interval.
-If continuous is checked, temperature and humidity readings will be logged continuosly (wether video is recording or not).
+This assumes you have installed the Adafruit DHT temperature sensor driver with `./install-dht`.
+If 'enabled' is checked, temperature and humidity will be logged to all video recording trial files at the specified interval.
+If 'continuous' is checked, temperature and humidity readings will be logged continuosly (wether video is recording or not).
 The continuous log can be accessed on a separate page (called environment) using the thermometer icon.
+The temperature and humidity log file is in `pie/pie_app/logs/environment.log`.
+If you change these options and they do not take effect, try restarting the PiE server in the 'Debug' section.

 ## Motor